AceMouty/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

-	Preprocessing allows us to write code in a more reusable,scaleable,and readable way.
+	TL;DR Preprocessing allows us to write code in a more reusable,scaleable,and readable way.

 	If using less you will use NodeJS with a less compiler to compile your code from less down to CSS for the browser to use.
 You no longer will be writting in a CSS file but in a LESS file.